primefaces/primefaces/docs/7_0/core/searchexpression.md

 </h:form>
 ```
 PFS provides an alternative, flexible, grouping based approach to reference components to partially
 process and update.
-There is less CPU server load compared to regular referencing because JSF
+There is less CPU server load compared to regular referencing, because JSF component tree is not traversed on server side
-component tree is not traversed on server side to find a component and figure out the client id as
+(to find a component and figure out the client id) as PFS is implemented on client side by looking at dom tree.

-PFS is implemented on client side by looking at dom tree.
-Another advantage is avoiding naming
+Another advantage is avoiding naming container limitations.
-container limitations, just remember the times you’ve faced with cannot find component exception
+Just remember the times you’ve faced with "cannot find component" exception,
 since the component you are looking for is in a different naming container like a form or a
 datatable.
 PFS can help you out in tricky situations by following jQuery’s “write less do more” style.